invesdwin/invesdwin-norva/README.md

     }
 ```

 You can also restrict processing beans to the first layer, without traversing deeper by calling `processor.withShallowOnly()`.
-You should always do this for performance purposes when the first layer is the only things you are interested in.
+You should always do this for performance purposes when the first layer is the only thing you are interested in.